 After the idea of writing a memoir gained traction early in 2009, I flailed a bit on how to get started.
 The dithering continued, but what emerged on an afternoon walk with MacKenzie in March 2009 was the idea of a short recollection, maybe 25 pages.
 The idea was to actually get something done, as a possible foundation for a longer version, and just in case that cellphone-wielding Chevy Tahoe driver finally succeeds in flattening the bicycle and me.
 So here goes.

 I was born in Minneapolis, Minnesota, November 27, 1951, to Clifford and MarLyn Britton.
-My dad grew up poor, raised by a single mother, initially in the Little Belt Mountains of central Montana, but he came of age in the big city, Chicago.
+My dad grew up poor, raised by a single mother, initially in and around the Little Belt and Bridger mountains of central Montana, but he came of age in the big city, Chicago.
 I was born a little more than six years after he returned from being banged up in the Pacific, as a grunt and ultimately a captain in the Army’s 145th Field Artillery Battalion.
-My mother grew up decidedly middle class, as the oldest child of a second-generation Italian, Jim Fredian, a grocer, and a second-generation German-Polish mom, Anne.
+My mother grew up comfortably middle class, as the oldest child of a second-generation Italian, Jim Fredian, a grocer, and a second-generation German-Polish mom, Anne.

 The trip home from Mt.
 Sinai Hospital was to a postwar apartment complex in the Minneapolis suburb of St. Louis Park, but the next year, 1952, Cliff and MarLyn secured the American dream and bought an almost-new colonial-style house at 5000 Arden Avenue in the adjacent and affluent suburb of Edina.
 My dad was at the time earning good (by no means great) money, but he was working hard for it, as a traveling salesman, representing a New York glove company and a smaller line of linens.
 Back then, respectable women wore gloves in spring and summer, and Midwest winters ensured that dad sold a lot of lined leather goods.
 My mother stayed at home with brother Jim, four years older, and me.